 Running CMake is the equivalent to running

 ./configure with autotools.
-If you are working with the svn trunk version of mlpack and run CMake with no options, it will configure the project to build with debugging symbols and profiling information: If you are working with a release of mlpack, running CMake with no options will configure the project to build without debugging or profiling information (for speed).
+If you run CMake with no options, it will configure the project to build without debugging or profiling information (for speed).

-You can manually specify options to compile with or without debugging information and profiling information (i.e. as fast as possible):
+You can manually specify options to compile with debugging information and profiling information (useful if you are developing mlpack):

 The full list of options mlpack allows:

-- DEBUG=(ON/OFF): compile with debugging symbols (default ON in svn trunk, OFF in releases)
+- DEBUG=(ON/OFF): compile with debugging symbols (default OFF)

-- PROFILE=(ON/OFF): compile with profiling symbols (default ON in svn trunk, OFF in releases)
+- PROFILE=(ON/OFF): compile with profiling symbols (default OFF)

 - ARMA_EXTRA_DEBUG=(ON/OFF): compile with extra Armadillo debugging symbols (default OFF)